Nietzsche's Letters | 1868This page in German© The Nietzsche Channel

 15. Café Zaspel, a restaurant in Leipzig located at Klostergasse 12, where the philological club held its meetings.

 17. "kala lian" (very good): alluding to the Greek saying from Genesis 1:31, "panta kala lian" (everything [was] very good), cited with derision by Schopenhauer.
 Cf. Arthur Schopenhauer, Parerga und Paralipomena.
 Kleine philosophische Schriften.
 Bd.
 1. In: Arthur Schopenhauer's sämmtliche Werke.
 Hrsg. von Julius Frauenstädt.
 Bd.
 5. Leipzig: Brockhaus, 1874: 207.
 (In English: Parerga and Paralipomena.
 Short Philosophical Essays.
 Translated by E. F. J. Payne.
 Volume 1.
 New York: Oxford Univ.
 Press, 1974: 192.)
 Bd.
 2. In: Arthur Schopenhauer's sämmtliche Werke.
 Hrsg. von Julius Frauenstädt.
 Bd.
 6. Leipzig: Brockhaus, 1874: 322.
 (In English: Volume 2.
 New York: Oxford Univ.
 Press, 1974: 301.)
 Also, Die Welt als Wille und Vorstellung.
 Zweiter Band, welcher die Ergänzungen zu den vier Büchern des ersten Bandes enthält.
 In: Arthur Schopenhauer's sämmtliche Werke.
 Hrsg. von Julius Frauenstädt.
 Bd.
 3. Leipzig: Brockhaus, 1873: 716.
 (In English: The World as Will and Representation.
 Translated by E. F. J. Payne.
 Volume 2.
 New York: Dover, 1966: 623.)
-See the entry for Schopenhauer in Nietzsche's Library.

 18. The dispensation of a doctorate would eventually be granted to Nietzsche, due to his published writings and subsequent appointment to Basel.